gillhofer/HumPi/README.md

 git clone https://github.com/gillhofer/HumPi.git
 ./HumPi/python/HumPi.py -d 3
 ```

-If your ALSA Device delivers garbage or is not found, use the [script](https://github.com/gillhofer/HumPi/blob/master/python/findYourALSADevice.py) within the python directory to get your correct device.
+Use the `-d` device parameter the specify the alsa device.
+It can be found by either try and error, or by using the [script](https://github.com/gillhofer/HumPi/blob/master/python/findYourALSADevice.py) within the python directory.

 ## TODO
 * Send data to the [netzsinus](https://github.com/netzsinus) project